-OTT platforms’ business models revolve around pause-and-play subscription models that give users flexibility to choose what they want, pay for what they use and how often they use it.
+OTT platforms’ business models revolve around pause-and-play subscription models that give users the flexibility to choose what they want, pay for what they use and how often they use it.
 There is a value attached to the freedom that comes from paying for One-Day of Spotify Premium.
 It is a hidden value, but it is value nonetheless, that compounds overtime.

 - If you can’t beat ‘em, join ‘em – A lot of telcos in India are already partnering with OTT players as they see immense potential to offer rich, immersive experiences.
 Telcos have the infrastructure and can take advantage of OTT players’ repertoire of digital offerings through an effective revenue sharing model.

 - Monetise – To make the most of partnerships, telcos must make technology their best friend.
 Moving away from traditional infrastructure, and toward a customer-centric BSS/OSS platform can help them monetise effectively.
 A modern platform can make it a breeze to introduce new partnership offerings with no additional costs and manage them effectively with self-service applications, flexible customer relationship management tools and seamless billing and charging applications.